-MGT 6353 Leading Teams in Healthcare (3 credit hours)
+MGT 6353 Capstone: Leading Teams in Healthcare Administration (3 credit hours)

 This course explores leadership strategies necessary to effectively lead in the healthcare industry.
 Students will be given the opportunity to develop leadership skills needed by top-level healthcare managers.
-Attention is focused on human resource management, leading, building alliances, proactive team work, and conflict resolution.
+Emphasis is placed on organizational strategy, formulation of policies, strategic planning, and leading through change.